Skip to main content

 ///<summary>

-///Command handler for validation process
+///Command handler for the validation process

 ///</summary>